pocomane/brewed-in-the-apocalypse/bita.md

 previous harm by 1.
 Obviously the chosen harm must follow by the fiction.

-The harms are words or small sentences that represent physical injuries, mental stress, or any other negative condition that make sense for the ambientation.
+The harms are words or small sentences that represent physical injuries, mental stress, or any other negative condition that make sense for the setting.
 They should also cause effects in the fiction.
 Each harm has a number associated to it, from 1 up, that indicate how much will affect the check.
 When it reach 0, the harm is deleted.

 The harms may never be used to give a bonus to an action.
 If it would help the players to reach their goals, it is simply ignored.

+To make clear that it is an harm, write the `-` symbol before it in the character sheet.

 He harms can be removed when something related happen in the fiction, as explained in the __Remove an harm__ move.